 Can I grant my graduate assistant the privilege to borrow materials for me?

 Yes, using the Proxy Patron Program, faculty may grant proxy borrowing privileges to a trusted WPI student worker, research assistant, staff member, spouse, or domestic partner to check out items on their behalf.
-Contact Access Services for more information.
+Fill out the form and then contact Access Services for more information.

 Can I check out a journal for my research?